Beyond-The-Basics/resources/README.md

-# Free Resources for developers, please contribute!
+# Free Programming Resources for Computer Science and Tech students, please contribute!

 ## Table of contents